aseprite/aseprite/docs/ase-file-specs.md

 ### External Files Chunk (0x2008)

-A list of external files linked with this file.
+A list of external files linked with this file can be found in the first frame.
 It might be used to reference external palettes or tilesets.

     DWORD       Number of entries